 It’s intimidating for me to contact you and ask you “so, what is it you do” because I don’t want to feel stupid… I might just decide not to contact you rather than face that.
 So be really clear… Tell me what I can expect from you!

 An example: if you run a preschool, I’d love to know what a typical day looks like.
 How is the schedule divided up between free play, structured group time, outdoor play, and so on?
 What kinds of activities will my child do?
-Don’t use jargon and do tell me how kids benefit from each activity.
-Don’t say “dramatic play”, say “puppets, kitchen area, dress-up.”
-Don’t just say “blocks”, say “blocks allow kids to explore mathematical concepts of shapes and sizes, physics concepts like gravity, and social skills like negotiating with other children what their vision is for their collaborative building project.”
+Don’t use jargon.
+Don’t say “dramatic play and manipulatives”, say “puppets, kitchen area, dress-up, puzzles and shape sorters.”
+Do tell me how kids benefit from each activity.
+Instead of saying “we play with blocks”, say “blocks allow kids to explore mathematical concepts of shapes and sizes, physics concepts like gravity, and social skills like negotiating with other children what their vision is for their collaborative building project.”
 And in addition to telling me about activities, it’s even better if you show me pictures!!